-In 2015, we have been developing new manufacturing processes to form parts at faster speeds and also to form titanium parts.
+In 2016, we continued to develop new manufacturing processes and high-strength materials to form parts at faster speeds and also to form titanium parts.
+Complementary value-added processes have been added to enhance our customer offering.
 These new innovations are targeted at widening the sales potential of our technology.

 Due to the fact that Superform invented the superplastic-forming process, direct competition with our technology is limited.
-Competition mainly comes from alternative technologies, such as cold pressing, hydroforming and composite technologies, including those using carbon fiber.
-Cold pressing uses standard alloys and high-tonnage presses with matched tooling.
-While the cold-pressing process is very rapid, the tooling is heavy and expensive, and the process is limited to relatively shallow, simple shapes, since pressing deep shapes can thin out or tear material.
+Competition mainly comes from alternative technologies, such as cold pressing (which Superform is investing in), hydroforming and composite technologies, including those using carbon fiber.
 Hydroforming is a specialized type of die forming that uses a high-pressure hydraulic fluid to press material into a die at room temperature.
 A sheet of aluminum is placed inside a negative mold shaped like the desired end product; hydraulic pumps then inject fluid at very high pressure, forcing a metal sheet into the mold.
 The process is slower than cold pressing, and tooling costs are generally higher than for superforming.

-Competitors include KTK in China, Magna International in Ireland, Fontana in Italy and the U.K., and Verbom in Canada.
+Competitors include KTK in China, Magna International in Ireland, EBP in Sweden, Fontana in Italy and Verbom in Canada.
 Boeing, which purchased a license from Superform in 1998, has in-house aluminum superplastic-forming capability.